Myprojectaz/dev100/README.markdown

 ## Running petclinic locally

 First, you will have to download it.
-If you have a local installation of git, you can do it by simply cloning this repository:
+If you have a local installation of git, you can do it by simply cloning this repository:jbskvjbsa,jv

 ```
 	git clone https://github.com/thymeleaf/thymeleafexamples-petclinic.git